DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 This document is a step-by-step guide to setting up Lightrail Redemption Rules.

+- For further details on how to process redemption check out our Implementation Guide for [Redeeming Lightrail Value at Checkout](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/giftcode-checkout.md).
-- For further details on how to write Redemption Rules check out [Redemption Rules Reference Documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/feature-deep-dive/RedemptionRules.md).
+- For further details on how to write Redemption Rules check out the [Redemption Rules Reference Documentation](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/feature-deep-dive/RedemptionRules.md).
 - For a guide on adding promotions to Lightrail Cards, checkout the use-case guide for [Creating Lightrail Promotions](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/promotions.md).
 - To learn more about Lightrail concepts, check out the section on the Lightrail Object Model in the [Lightrail API Docs](https://www.lightrail.com/docs/).